 Autochthonous

-Note: Typical PDO: Specifies the Protected Designation of Origin (PDO) where wines made from this grape variety are officially recognized according to their technical dossiers; Typical PGI: Identifies the Protected Geographical Indication (PGI) regions where this grape variety is considered characteristic; Soil-Climatic Zoning: Indicates the connection to Bulgaria’s Soil-Climatic Zoning of 1935, confirming if the grape variety is traditionally grown in the designated PDO territory; Ampelographic Region: Identifies the ampelographic region based on Bulgaria’s historical Ampelographic Map.
+Note: Typical PDO: Specifies the Protected Designation of Origin (PDO) where wines made from this grape variety are officially recognized according to their technical dossiers; Typical PGI: Identifies the Protected Geographical Indication (PGI) regions where this grape variety is considered characteristic; VIVC / Soil-Climatic Zoning: Indicates whether the grape variety is listed in the VIVC (International Variety Catalogue) and whether it aligns with Bulgaria’s historical Soil-Climatic Zoning of 1935—showing if the variety is traditionally recommended or classified for the specific SC regionality; Ampelographic Region: Identifies the ampelographic region based on Bulgaria’s historical Ampelographic Map.

 Typical Grape Characteristics